bellomarini/Gaia2020/README.md

   - GAIA.MAPPING\_TO\_STRING\_BY\_ID: producing the string representation of a mapping stored in GAIA metamodel
   - GAIA.GENERATE_ESCHEMAS : encoding schema mappings acting on Oracle source and target schemas into eschemas
   - GAIA.GET\_CANONICAL\_TEMPLATE_MAPPING : generating canonical template schema mappings for a pair of source/target eschemas
-  - genenerating canonical template schema mappings for a set of pairs of source/target exchemas
+  - merging two canonical template schema mappings into a set of template mappings
-  - given a canonical template schema mapping, generate all the variants
+  - given a set of canonical template schema mapping, generate all the variants
   - given a source schema, propose all the applicable template schema mappings
   - given a target schema, propose all the applicable template schema mappings
   - given a template schema mapping, generate the corresponding schema mapping